The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsubsection{The nature of the weaker objects}

 The majority of objects in Fig. \ref{fig:LD} have luminosities below $5\times10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$, and these sources are also (based on visual inspection of the lightcurves in appendix \ref{app:book}) unlikely to have reached much higher luminosities during their evolution.
 The position of this population in Fig. \ref{fig:LD} is consistent with these being smaller diameter versions of the ISM interacting SNRs in M82. \cite{lacki+beck2013} argue that particles accelerated in the SNe in such environments as the nuclei of Arp\,220 would have a maximum radiative lifetime of about a thousand years (see their Fig. 1).
 These calculations assume the electrons are embedded in an ISM magnetic field of 2 mG in Arp\,220.
 In fact, fields in the SNR shells may be a factor of 10 larger \citep{batejat2011} and hence lifetimes shorter, but in this paper we assume a conservative figure of 1000 yrs.
-Given the SN-rate of 4 year$^{-1}$, we would hence expect on the order of 4000 sources, which is a factor 50 more than we observe.
-Such an apparent discrepancy can however be explained if we are only detecting the most luminous SNRs from the most energetic supernova explosions in Arp\,220 and the majority of SNRs are in fact below our detection limit.
+Given the SN-rate of 4 year$^{-1}$, we would hence expect at most 4000 radiating SNe/SNRs present in the galaxy.
+The fact that we observe only $\sim 2.5\%$ of that number could be explained by a majority of the SNRs having significantly shorter lifetimes.
+However, given that many sources detected in this work are close to our detection limit, there may very well be a significant number of weaker sources present but not yet detected.

-\cite{BV04} show that less energetic SNe expanding in lower densities reach lower peak luminosities at larger sizes (see their Fig. 4).
+\cite{BV04} show that less energetic SNRs expanding in lower densities reach lower peak luminosities at larger sizes (see their Fig. 4).
 This means such SNRs may only peak when larger than 0.5\,pc and be missed by our surface brightness limited observations.
-In addition, the dependence of peak radio luminosity on explosion energy $E_{\text{sn}}$ is very strong: in the Sedov phase the luminosity is expected to scale with $E_{\text{sn}}^{7/4}$, i.e. a factor of four less energy implies 10 times weaker peak luminosity.
-The simulations presented in Appendix \ref{sect:simulation} illustrate the effects of a range of explosion energies and the effect of limited surface brightness sensitivity on the detectability of the SNR population.
-In these simulations, only 55 of 1000 simulated sources are detected, clearly showing the impact of our limited surface brightness sensitivity.
-Note that although the simulations clearly illustrate the qualitative behaviour (i.e. limited sensitivity), the specific number of detected sources cannot easily be compared with the observed value.
-This is because of the significant uncertainties involved when e.g. setting the flux density scale of the simulations, as discussed in Appendix \ref{sect:simulation}.
+In addition, the dependence of peak radio luminosity on explosion energy $E_{\text{sn}}$ is very strong: in the Sedov phase the luminosity is expected to scale with $E_{\text{sn}}^{7/4}$, that is a factor of four less energy implies 10 times weaker peak luminosity.
+Since many sources are observed just above our detection limit, it is reasonable to assume that these are the brightest objects of the radiating population.